 That low overhead and ease of entrée to the APP market has a flip side, though.
 If you are starting a new business around an APP you are building you may ask yourself, “Do I really need to trademark the name of this APP?”
 It can seem unnecessary to go through all the steps and cost to protect the rights to the name of your creation with a federal trademark.
 You may just assume that if someone sees you are already using a specific name, they will just choose a different name for their APP.

-That being said, the answer to whether you should trademark your APP’s name is “Yes,” for several reasons – whether or not they involve revenue.
+That being said, the answer to whether you should trademark and protect your APP’s name is “Yes,” for several reasons – whether or not they involve revenue.
 Let’s take a closer look at why.

 Registering a trademark ensures you that your APP name is cleared for use.